Updated September 12, 2024

 1. Identify a consistent place to stow travel gear

-For ‘dedicated travel stuff,’ a travel drawer (or two) works for many people.
+For ‘dedicated travel stuff,’ travel drawers or shelves work for many people.
 Or use a tote box or two, each one with a lid.
 Being ready to travel on short notice means not wondering where something is or having to search for it.
+In this regard, I’m impressed by Mat Tee’s use of shelves stacked with labelled containers and other travel aids.

 Launder travel underwear from the last trip, pack it in its designated packing organizer, and add it to your travel drawer or partially packed travel bag.